 Unmarried fathers of children born before 4 May 2006, do not automatically gain Parental Rights and Responsibilities.
 They can acquire these either by agreement with the child's mother or else by an order of a court.

 Parents need to be able to communicate with each other for at least the duration of their children's childhood.

 How Blackadders can help

 The Blackadders Family Law team actively encourages parents to resolve any issues and we can help by offering the assistance of our Accredited Mediators or Collaborative lawyers or through guiding sensible negotiations

 Bitter and costly litigation is unlikely to create the best environment for the children.
-Parents are the ones best able to make decisions about their children and the court should be the last resort.
+Parents are the ones best able to make decisions about their children and our family law team recognises that the court should be the last resort.

 Our lawyers in Aberdeen, Dundee, Edinburgh, Glasgow and Perth work together across various disciplines to ensure that our clients' requirements are met.